-The University of Maine at Augusta will dedicate its baseball fields to Norm and Teresa Elvin in recognition of their generous support of UMA and their dedication to the Augusta community.
-The event will take place on Thursday, May 17th at 4:30 p.m. in the Maine Municipal Association (MMA) Parking Lot adjacent to the baseball fields.
+The University of Maine at Augusta dedicates its baseball fields to Norm and Teresa Elvin in recognition of their generous support of UMA and their dedication to the Augusta community.
+The event took place on Thursday, May 17th, 2018 in the Maine Municipal Association (MMA) Parking Lot adjacent to the baseball fields.

 Given that the UMA’s baseball fields are a true ‘community collaboration’, it is a fitting tribute to dedicate the baseball fields to the Elvins.
 Through a unique partnership, UMA and the City of Augusta have found a way to expand access to UMA’s baseball fields.
 The City of Augusta youth and adult sports teams utilize UMA’s baseball fields in exchange for the City’s maintenance of the baseball fields, thereby expanding community access to the field space.

 Norm and Teresa are champions of UMA and its mission to transform the lives of students of every age and background across the state of Maine through access to high-quality distance and on-site education.
 Through their support, students have received scholarships from the UMA 50th Anniversary Scholarship Fund for Non-Traditional Learners.
 Many times this funding will allow students who have exhausted all other sources of aid to complete their degrees.